a-shakouri/a-shakouri.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* PhD in Systems and Control, University of Groningen, 2022-2026
+* MSc in Aerospace Engineering, Sharif University of Technology, 2015-2017

 Work experience
 ======